4/28/2020

 Ken Zimmer

-David Morgan Yeah, no, I think it makes sense.
-It's just that it seems though your closings won't be off that much given you already have these units under construction and you're still closing a lot of units.
-And, you know, with your pre-billed model, it helps.
-So, totally understand.
+Yeah, no, I think it makes sense.
+It's just that it seems, though, your closings won't be off that much, given you already have these units under construction and you're still closing a lot of units.
+And, you know, with your pre-built model, it helps.
+So totally understand that.
 Thank you very much for your time.

 speaker